NVIDIA/modulus/README.md

 ### Scalable GPU optimized training Library

-Modulus package is the core module that provides the core algorithms, network architectures and utilities with a pytorch like experience.
+Modulus package has the core module in this repository, that provides the core algorithms, network architectures and utilities with a pytorch like experience.
 Reference samples cover a broad spectrum of physics-constrained and data-driven workflows to suit the diversity of use cases in the science and engineering disciplines.